 Rising damp normally presents as large patches up to about 1 metre above floor level on the ground floor of your property.
 The damage will usually start around skirting boards.
 Paint may become discoloured as a result of the underlying plaster, and wallpaper may peel away from the wall.
 Mould can start to colonise damp walls quickly particularly in areas with poor airflow such as cupboards.

-Every wall is likely to retain some water but usually it is stopped by a protective barrier called a damp-proof course.
-If this is missing or ineffective from your building then the walls may start to suffer from rising damp and you should seek assistance from a damp proofing surveyor.
+A damp proof course is a protective barrier that is installed when walls are built.
+If this is missing or has become damaged, then the walls may start to suffer from rising damp, and you should seek assistance from a damp proofing surveyor.

-By far the most common form of dampness found in the home, condensation is caused from the moisture that is present in the air from cooking, cleaning, washing and breathing.
+Condensation damp is by far the most common form of dampness found in UK homes.
+Rather than water entering the property from outside, condensation damp is caused by high levels of moisture in the air indoors – this usually comes from cooking, cleaning, washing and even breathing.

 What usually starts off as water droplets on windows and walls can soon turn to streaming windows and mould growth.
 The problem can quickly spread throughout a property and can cause serious damage to the structure.

 As with other types of damp, if condensation damp is not dealt with, it will create the perfect environment for mould to grow which can damage your health.

 Both rising and penetrating damp will usually need to be dealt through repairs to your home – fixing holes, resetting the damp proof course, and then redecorating the affected areas.
 With condensation damp, the solution is usually to improve the ventilation in “wet” rooms such as bathrooms and kitchens to reduce the humidity levels.
 This can be achieved with either extractor fans that run automatically, or through a whole house ventilation system that will displace the humid air.

 If you need further help to identify the source of the problem or you would like to speak to a local surveyor to discuss your problems and get advice, then call 0345 27 27 807.